Salt! You cannot live without it.

 - The use of low quality or refined salt will lead to a lack of minerals in the body and can create cravings.

-- Too acid of blood from heavily processed foods or medical treatments like chemo and radiation will deplete minerals and lead to cravings.
+- Too acidic of blood from heavily processed foods or medical treatments like chemo and radiation will deplete minerals and lead to cravings.

 - Living in a fearful or chaotic environment will damage the Water element and lead to depleted minerals which help to anchor the mind.

-- Having a weak digestive system and lack of hydrochloric acid in the stomach
+- Having a weak digestive system and lack of hydrochloric acid in the stomach.
+Tip here – eat more fermented foods that will have live enzymes – Hello, kimchi and sauerkraut.

 - Eating too many spicy, hot, rich foods or too stimulating of foods like alcohol, coffee, chocolate and sugar.

 To speak of salt and the salty flavor we must discuss sodium.
 Because sodium is an essential mineral, we need to take a look at sodium from a western quantitative perspective.
 As the primary positive ion in our blood and fluids, sodium is everywhere in the body.
-Historically, when our diets were less processed we used to get in about 1 gram of sodium a day–no high blood pressure there.
+Historically, when our diets were less processed we used to get in about 1 gram of sodium a day – no high blood pressure there.
 Now, the average person is consuming nearly 12 grams a day.
 Just to be clear, salt itself is 60% chloride and 40% sodium.
-That means 5 grams of salt=about 2 grams of sodium.
+That means 5 grams of salt equals about 2 grams of sodium.
 In short, we need only about 5 grams of salt a day.
 Make it a good form of salt such as sea salt.

 High salt and sodium foods to watch out for